1998 - Ph.D., Boston College

 My research has been supported by grants and fellowships from the Earhart Foundation and the Lynde and Harry Bradley Foundation.

-I have authored The Great Art of Government: Locke's Use of Consent, as well as works on politics and popular culture, the writings of Henry Kissinger, and the philosophic influences on Barack Obama.
-My current research explores the relation between philosophy and classical liberal politics.
+I authored The Great Art of Government: Locke's Use of Consent, and co-authored The Irony of Barack Obama: Barack Obama, Reinhold Niebuhr, and the Problem of Christian Statecraft.
+I've also produced articles and chapters on politics and popular culture, justice and war, nineteenth century Russian thought, the political philosophy of Henry Kissinger, and the religious and philosophic influences on Barack Obama.
+My current research explores the relation between philosophy and classical liberal politics in the work of John Locke.